dataprofessor/streamlit-for-llm/content/Lesson-0.md

 - [`st.caption()`](https://docs.streamlit.io/library/api-reference/text/st.caption) - Display small caption text
 - [`st.latex()`](https://docs.streamlit.io/library/api-reference/text/st.latex) - Display LaTeX expressions

+Proceed to **Project 0** to see how to use these widgets in a Streamlit app.

 ## 8. Input widgets for accepting user information in the app

 A great part about building data-driven apps is the ability to take in user input via various widgets, for example, sliders, text input, number input, color selector, etc. Such widget input can then be used to set model parameters, assign values to function parameters, and so much more.